amdadislam01/Age-generator-app/README.md

-# 📅 Age Calculator Web Applicatio
+# 📅 Age Calculator Web Application

 A responsive and intuitive web application that accurately calculates age based on date of birth input.
 Built with modern frontend technologies for seamless user experience.